 MHIC has been awarded \$1,800,000 by the Community Development Financial Institutions Fund to capitalize an Affordable Housing Fund and deploy loans under the Capital Magnet Fund program.
-The revolving loan fund has ongoing compliance requirements through the end of the Investment Period in January 2022.
-In accordance with award requirements, the Schedule includes outstanding loans and committed lines of credit as of December 31, 2021 and grant funds advanced but not deployed or committed as of December 31, 2021.
-At December 31, 2021, outstanding loans and committed lines of credit totaled \$1,311,333.
+The revolving loan fund has ongoing compliance requirements through the end of the Investment Period in January 2023.
+During 2022, MHIC was awarded an additional \$5,000,000 under the program to finance homeownership, affordable housing, and economic development activities, which has ongoing compliance requirements through the end of the Investment Period in September 2027.
+In accordance with award requirements, the Schedule includes outstanding loans and committed lines of credit as of December 31, 2022 and program income received but not deployed or committed as of December 31, 2022.
+At December 31, 2022, outstanding loans and committed lines of credit totaled \$1,712,333.